cockroachdb/docs/v2.0/demo-follow-the-workload.md

 In this tutorial, you'll use CockroachDB, the `comcast` network tool to simulate network latency on your local workstation, and the `kv` load generator to simulate client workloads.
 Before you begin, make sure these applications are installed:

 - Install the latest version of [CockroachDB](install-cockroachdb.html).
-- Install [Go](https://golang.org/dl/).
+- Install [Go](https://golang.org/doc/install) version 1.9 or higher.
 If you're on a Mac and using Homebrew, use `brew install go`.
+You can check your local version by running `go version`.
 - Install the [`comcast`](https://github.com/tylertreat/comcast) network simulation tool: `go get github.com/tylertreat/comcast`
 - Install the [`kv`](https://github.com/cockroachdb/loadgen/tree/master/kv) load generator: `go get github.com/cockroachdb/loadgen/kv`